What is Speedify for Linux?

 How do I get started?

-- Pick your device: Speedify runs on variety of Linux devices from laptops and servers running Ubuntu and Debian, to little embedded devices, like Raspberry Pis.
+- Pick your device: Speedify runs on a variety of Linux devices from laptops and servers running Ubuntu and Debian, too little embedded devices, like Raspberry Pis.

-- Get a Speedify account: Speedify for Linux is available for all paying customers, individual, Family or Teams.
+- Get a Speedify account: Speedify for Linux is available for all paying customers, individuals, Family or Teams.
 There is no free tier on Linux at this time.